Howl Playwrights marches with those who march for justice and equality.

 Dean Temple works as a writer, actor, and director for stage, screen, audiobooks, and video games in the Hudson Valley and New York City.
 His solo show Voice of Authority – named a Hidden Gem by FringeReview – won Best of Fest and at the Pittsburgh Fringe Festival in 2018, and enjoyed successful runs at 59E59 Theaters in New York City, and at Surgeon’s Hall for the 2019 Edinburgh Festival Fringe.
 He also wrote, directed, and animated the short Everyone Has the Right which won accolades from the New York Animation Awards, the Flickers Rhode Island Film Festival, Hollyshorts, and the Soho International Film Festival where it was nominated for Best Animated Film.

-Seth McNeill is a theatre artist who's basically from Mississippi even though he was born in Alabama and his family moved every two years.
+Seth McNeill is a playwright and theatre artist from Mississippi and a couple other places.
 He was homeschooled until college.
-His family once raised emus and it did NOT go well.
+His family once raised emus, and it did NOT go well.

-Seth McNeill is a theatre artist who's basically from Mississippi even though he was born in Alabama and his family moved every two years.
+Seth McNeill is a playwright and theatre artist from Mississippi and a couple other places.
 He was homeschooled until college.
-His family once raised emus and it did NOT go well.
+His family once raised emus, and it did NOT go well.

 Diane Davis is a playwright and founder of Eden Theater Company.
 She is a member of Actor’s Studio Playwright/Director’s Unit, and was an HB Studios Residency Fellow, Her plays have been developed or produced at The New Ohio Theatre, The Flea, New York Theater Workshop, Primary Stages, the Barrow Group, AMIOS, Goddard College and HB Studi